Kanazawa is a jewel of a city and a worthy addition to your Japan itinerary. But how do you decide what to do in Kanazawa?

-At the same price point, Dormy Inn Kanazawa Natural Hot Spring is closer to the train station and features an open-air and indoor and plus a sauna.
+Dormy Inn Kanazawa Natural Hot Spring is closer to the train station and features open-air and indoor hot-spring baths plus a sauna.
 There is also a coin-operated laundrette and complimentary coffee is available in the lobby in the afternoon and evening.

 I stayed in a Dormy Inn during my visit to Himeji and was very impressed by the hotel.

 Stretching the travel budget a little further, this 5-star hotel slap-bang in front of Kanazawa Station has garnered great reviews.
-Beds are reportedly super comfy and there are panoramic views from the rooms.
+The beds are reportedly super comfy and there are panoramic views from the rooms.

-For very good reasons, first-time visitors flock to the Japanese honey pots of Tokyo and Kyoto, using these cities as bases from which to explore nearby destinations.
+For very good reasons, first-time visitors to Japan flock to the honey pots of Tokyo and Kyoto, using these cities as bases from which to explore nearby destinations.
 Whilst Kanazawa may not have the breadth of attractions of these two cities, overlook it at your peril.